 Refer to Fig. 1 as an example, the handover preparation procedure begins when MH moves into the overlapping radio coverage area of two adjacent subnets.
 Once the MH receives the router advertisement from the new access router (AR2), it should begin to obtain a new IP address (IP2 in Fig. 1).
 STEP 2: Add IP addresses into the association

-After the MH obtained the IP address IP2 by STEP 1, MH should notify CN about the availability of the new IP address through ASCONF chunks defined by SCTP Address Dynamic Reconfiguration option [8].
+After the MH obtained the IP address IP2 by STEP 1, MH should notify CN about the availability of the new IP address through SCTP Address Dynamic Reconfiguration option [11].
+This option defines two new chunk types (ASCONF and